 If we do not use a muscle, it will atrophy, or waste away.
-If we exercise, we develop muscle tissues and maintain our weight.
-If we stop exercising and continue to indulge in a fast food diet, the muscles will atrophy and our body will begin to store the excess calories as fat.
+When we exercise, we develop muscle tissues and maintain our weight.
+Stop exercising and continue to indulge in a fast food diet, the muscles will atrophy and our body will begin to store the excess calories as fat.

 Hearts and health

 As a muscle, the heart also requires activity in the form of increased demand for blood.
 If we run around the block or use vibration equipment, our circulation will increase.
 Failing to take care of our heart, by living a sedentary life, can lead to coronary artery disease, stroke, and hypertension.

 Again, movement and activity are the keys.
 Sitting still can literally kill us if we do it too much or for too long.
 Inactivity increases our body mass, or the ratio of fat to muscle within the body.
 Even simple, regular movement and muscle stimulation can provide our heart and other muscles with much needed activity.